ChanthMiao/ghc-wiki-mirror/Functional-dependencies-in-GHC/Wiggly-arrows.md

 This violates SICC but satisfies LICC.
 It has the nice property that, for example, `[W] Add beta p p` automatically refines `beta := Z`.
 It seems to be difficult to retain this behaviour while satisfying SICC.

+## Open questions

+Wiggly arrows should be guarded by a language extension, but what should it be called?
+Should we give the arrows themselves a better name?

+Do we really want to use the syntax `a ~> b`?
+This is close to the syntax of the original fundeps paper (Jones 2000).

+Given that (in the absence of the coverage condition) wiggly arrows may give rise to non-termination of instance search, should they require `UndecidableInstances`?

+Should we try to tighten up the specification of functional dependencies at the same time as introducing wiggly arrows, or should we defer it?